SmogDr/edar_coursebook/docs/06-string_date.md

 **Strings are defined in R using quotes `" "`** and stored as `character` vectors; they often show up in data analysis in one of two ways:

   1. As ***metadata***.
 Metadata means: "data that describe other data".
   A *readme.txt* file is metadata; notes and code comments are metadata.
 All of these types of data usually come in the form of strings and are included **with the data your are analyzing** but not **in the dataset** itself.

   2. As ***vectorized data***.
 In R programming, *"vectorized"* means: stored as a column of data.
 Examples of vectorized strings that you might find include things like: "participant names", or "survey responses to question 1", or "mode of failure".
-The example below creates three different string vectors in R. You can check the type of object you've created using the `class()` or `typeof()` functions.
+The example below creates three different string vectors in R. *Note:* You can check the type of object you've created using the `class()` or `typeof()` functions.

 ```r